laurent-le-graverend/angular-rbr/README.md

 # angular-rbr

-RBR for Responsive Line Breaks
+RBR for **Responsive Line Breaks**.

-Add dynmamic line breaks depending of the viewport width!
+This module adds dynmamic line breaks depending of the viewport width!

 The origin of this need is is mostly because webkit does not support the CSS property `word-break: "keep-all"` for CJK languages (Chinese, Japanese, Korean).
 Without `word-break: "keep-all"`, CJK line breaks are cut in the middle of any word, which is a complicated task when it comes to responsive websites.

+Having responsive line breaks finally are a need for any text.

 You do not want your important sentences or titles beeing cut randomly in the middle of a word - or by extensions, somewhere you don't want between words.

 ## Install

-**The work is ongoing, please wait of fork it!**

 Install with `bower`: